Skip to the content

 Ostrich

-Little Rock Zoo is home to a small group of female ostriches that live with zebras in the African Savanna exhibit.
+Little Rock Zoo is home to a small group of female ostriches that live with zebras in the African Savanna habitat.
 The females often lay eggs, but, as there are no male ostriches, the eggs are infertile.

 • In the wild, these flightless birds can reach speeds of up to 43 miles per hour.
 They use the long dagger-like claws on their two-toed feet to defend themselves, landing kicks that can kill lions.